driv/driv.github.io/_drafts/kubernetes-mixins.markdown

   ...
 ```

-This would be too complex for configuration that does not get shared across multiple projects.
+This would be overkill for configuration that does not get shared across **multiple** projects.

 ## Grafana Alloy

-Before being able to visualize and alert on the metrics, we need to collect them.
+To visualize and alert on metrics, we first need to collect them.
 Alloy is an all-in-one solution to collect, process, and ship metrics.

-It's able to replace multiple components in the observability stack, such as Prometheus (for scraping, not storing), Node Exporter, Promtail, OTel Collector, and more.
+It replaces multiple components in the observability stack, such as Prometheus (for scraping, not storing), Node Exporter, Promtail, OTel Collector, and more.

 Alloy is a Grafana Labs product, and it is available as a managed service and as an open-source project.
 You can find more information at [grafana.com/alloy](https://grafana.com/alloy).